amirouche/qadom/README.md

 ipython -i peer2.py
 ```

-That all folks!
+That's all folks!

 ## Documentation

-Read the code it has docstrings!!
+Read the code it has docstrings!!!

 ### Local API